Zelda64Recomp/Zelda64Recomp/README.md

 * Overlays such as MSI Afterburner and other software such as Wallpaper Engine can cause performance issues with this project that prevent the game from rendering correctly.
 Disabling such software is recommended.

 ## Building
 Building is not required to play this project, as prebuilt binaries (which do not contain game assets) can be found in the [Releases section](https://github.com/Mr-Wiseguy/Zelda64Recomp/releases).
-Instructions on how to build this project are being worked on and will be available in the very near future.
+Instructions on how to build this project are being worked on and will be available in the near future.

+## Libraries Used and Projects Referenced
+* [RT64](https://github.com/rt64/rt64) for the project's rendering engine
+* [RmlUi](https://github.com/mikke89/RmlUi) for building the menus and launcher
+* [lunasvg](https://github.com/sammycage/lunasvg) for SVG rendering, used by RmlUi
+* [FreeType](https://freetype.org/) for font rendering, used by RmlUi
+* [moodycamel::ConcurrentQueue](https://github.com/cameron314/concurrentqueue) for semaphores and fast, lock-free MPMC queues
+* [Gamepad Motion Helpers](https://github.com/JibbSmart/GamepadMotionHelpers) for sensor fusion and calibration algorithms to implement gyro aiming
+* [Majora's Mask Decompilation](https://github.com/zeldaret/mm) for headers and some function definitions, used for making patches or some enhancements
+* [Ares emulator](https://github.com/ares-emulator/ares) for RSP vector instruction reference implementations, used in RSP recompilation